M-o-a-T/moat/doc/spec_wire.rst

 Rationale
 +++++++++

 A bus with N wires can assume 2^n states.
-The self-timing requirement enforces *some* transiton between states, thus each time slot can transmit log2(2^n-1) bits of information:
+The timing requirement enforces *some* transiton between states, thus each time slot can transmit log2(2^n-1) bits of information:

 =====  ======  ====